 - For the purpose of facilitating the movement of traffic or promoting it`s safety.

-- For the convenience of occupiers of premises adjacent to the parking place at time of weddings or funerals or on other special occasions.
+- For the convenience of occupiers of premises near to or adjacent to the parking place for occasions such as wedding, funerals or other special occasions.

-- On any occasion on which it is likely by reason of some special attraction that any street would be thronged or obstructed.
+- On any occasion on which it is likely by reason of some special event or attraction, that any street or road may be thronged or obstructed.

 - A Police Officer [in Uniform] or a Worcester City Council Civil Enforcement Officer [in uniform] may move or cause to be moved in cases of emergency [or at any other reasonable time] any vehicle required, parked within a specified Resident`s Parking Scheme or Zone.

 - There are exceptions whereby non Resident`s vehicles may stop or wait within any specified Resident`s Parking Scheme or Zone, being;-